 Designing a safe and healthy ecosystem in the modern workplace will depend upon developing best practices to reduce employee density in workspaces and ensure appropriate social distancing among employees and other building occupants.
 Without an investment in technology, it would be difficult if not impossible to meet these expectations and the new demand for more frequent cleaning.

-Contactless cleaning solutions like Whiz, the autonomous vacuum sweeper from Softbank Robotics, developed and distributed in partnership with Brain OS and ICE Robotics, support current cleaning staff by tackling critical yet repetitive tasks.
+Contactless cleaning solutions like Whiz, the commercial robot vacuum from Softbank Robotics, developed in partnership with Brain OS and ICE Robotics, support current cleaning staff by tackling critical yet repetitive tasks.
 This frees up staff to perform more intensive disinfection activities without adding additional people into the space.

 What’s more, technology solutions like Whiz provide a visible reminder of the intensified level of cleaning.
-Autonomous vacuum sweepers are able to continuously remove the dust and grime to which pathogens cling.
+Commercial robot vacuums are able to continuously remove the dust and grime to which pathogens cling.
 While cleaning might once have been relegated to after-hours activities for office environments, these autonomous solutions are now a powerful symbol of your brand’s investment in health and safety.

 Automation tools are also able to prove more complete cleaning coverage.
 Tools like Whiz often come armed with analytical capabilities that demonstrate exactly when and where cleaning activities were performed.